janymuong/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Shell, Init Files, Variables, and Expansions

 > **About**:
-> *init files*, *shell variables*, and *expansions* in `bash`.
-It covers essential topics such as shell initialization files, variable management, expansions, shell arithmetic, and the alias command.
+> *Init Files*, *Shell Variables*, and *Expansions* in `bash`.
+> It covers essential topics such as shell initialization files, variable management, expansions, shell arithmetic, and the alias command.

 ## Objectives